From: Sacramento, California

 -Assault & Capture Cotabato [COMPLETE]

 -Secure Mindano [IN PROGRESS - 33rd Inf.
-Division marching on Davao]
+Division captures Davao]

 -Assault & Capture Balikpapan